 A third of all deaths in the UK are attributed to diseases of the heart and circulatory system.[1]
 Hypertension or high blood pressure is a major risk factor for stroke and myocardial infarction[2] and is also a common cause of kidney disease.
 Hypertension, therefore, contributes significantly to morbidity and mortality rates.[3]
 [4] It is suggested that hypertension affects up to one quarter of the population worldwide [5] although in Western Countries up to half of the adult population are reported to have blood pressure levels outside the desirable range.[6]
 International guidelines recommend diagnostic and treatment thresholds for hypertension.[7, 8]

 In addition to prescribed medications, the management of hypertension involves lifestyle changes.
 These include the maintenance of a healthy weight, stopping smoking, reducing alcohol consumption, and dietary changes such as a low salt diet rich in fruit and vegetables.[9]
 The average individual effect size noted in dietary intervention trials is generally relatively small.
 For example, Neter et al. suggested that for every 1 kg weight loss, systolic and diastolic blood pressure would decrease by 1 mmHg.[10]
-However, these small effects, can translate into important reductions in the incidence of hypertension at a population level.[11]
+However, these small effects, can translate into important reductions in the incidence of hypertension at the population level.[11]
 It is estimated that each 2mmHg reduction in systolic blood pressure and 1mmHg reduction in diastolic blood pressure is associated with a 10% reduction in the risk of CVD.[12]

 Although advice on increasing fruit and vegetable consumption is included in guidance to reduce blood pressure, advice on fibre consumption is not.
 Two reviews of fibre and blood pressure were published in 2005.
 Although they described a significant inverse relationship between fibre consumption and blood pressure, they did not describe the effects by fibre type.
 [13] [14] Since the publication of these reviews many more studies have been conducted exploring different fibre isolates and it is now timely to determine the effect of different types of fibre on blood pressure.
 A high fibre diet, particularly if higher in soluble fibre, is associated with additional health outcomes; including better glucose control and lipid profile[15-17] but less data is available on different types of fibre and their importance on blood pressure.